SelfCareMap

 Ingredients:

-• 1 tablespoon coconut oil or plain yogurt (for extra slip)
+• 1 tablespoon coconut oil or plain yogurt (for extra slip and detangling)

 How to use:

-2. Stir in coconut oil or yogurt until blended.
+2. Stir in the coconut oil or yogurt until the mixture is fully blended and creamy.

-3. Apply to damp hair, section by section, from roots to tips.
+3. Apply to damp hair, section by section, moving from the roots to the tips for full coverage.

-4. Massage gently into scalp if it’s dry or itchy.
+4. Massage gently into the scalp if it feels dry or itchy, utilizing the vitamins to soothe the skin.

-5. Cover with a shower cap and leave on for 30–45 minutes.
+5. Cover with a shower cap and leave on for 30 to 45 minutes.

-6. Rinse well with lukewarm water, then shampoo lightly (you may not need conditioner afterward).
+6. Rinse well with lukewarm water, then shampoo lightly.
+You may find you do not need a separate conditioner afterward because this mask is so rich.

-Note: This mask is rich—if your hair is fine, use only on ends or halve the recipe.
+Note: This mask is incredibly nutrient-dense.
+If your hair is fine or thin, use only on the ends or halve the recipe to avoid weighing down your volume.

 3. The Egg & Yogurt Protein Pack (For weak, limp, or over-processed hair)